Discover the Best Neighborhoods and Areas to Avoid in Rome

-Is Rome Safe For a Single Woman?
+Is Rome Safe For Solo Female Travelers?

 Long story short, the answer is yes.
 Rome is very safe for a single woman traveler looking to explore the streets of Rome.
 However, there are some safety precautions every single woman should take when out and about, enjoying all the fantastic fun this beautiful city offers.

 If you are intelligent and composed, there is no way you should miss out on this adventure — be sure to stay informed and check out these valuable tips:

 ● Sadly, the most significant hazard to women around the world is the risk of sexual assault, like in many Latin countries in South America (or Bradford in England), so is Italy and the capital Rome.
 Other dangers also exist, so it’s best to try and blend in.